jleahred/katas/langs/rust/machine_revisions_problem/README.md

-All machines requires 12 checks, therefore we will distribute on 12 periods
+All machines requires 12 checks, therefore we will distribute on 12 periods (could be months)

-You can insert a new check type like _Z_ with cost 0 if different quantity of checks are required
+You can insert a new check type like _ZERO_ with cost 0 if different quantity of checks are required

 Machines can have different types and quantity of _check kinds_.
 In this example, for simplicity we will use _A, B, C_ for all machines

+This example is loaded in the program with next code (Rust)...

 ```rust
     let machines = machine_list!{